Epicgamer3190/VP-Autoplayer/README.md

    Select a song from the dropdown list.

 4. **Set the Target Window**
-   Choose the window where notes should be sent (e.g. your browser with [virtualpiano.net](https://virtualpiano.net/)).
+   Choose the window where notes should be sent (e.g. Roblox).

 5. **Start Playback**
    Press ▶ or hit `F4` to toggle play/pause.